OutSystems/docs-odc/src/eap/building-apps/data/modeling.md

 ![Design steps](images/data-model-design-steps-diag.png)

-When you change the data model in Service Studio, changes in the database are only reflected when you publish or deploy your app to another stage.
+When you change the data model in ODC Studio, changes in the database are only reflected when you publish or deploy your app to another stage.

 ### Entities and attributes